Erectile Dysfunction: Peyronie's Disease

 One study found that Peyronie's disease occurs in 1% of men, according to the National Institutes of Health.
 Although the disease occurs mostly in middle-aged men, younger and older men can get it.
 In some cases, men who are related tend to develop Peyronie's disease, suggesting the disease may be genetically linked.

 Symptoms may develop slowly or appear overnight.
 When the penis is soft, no problem can be seen.
 But, in severe cases, the hardened plaque (which is benign, or noncancerous) reduces flexibility, causing pain and forcing the penis to bend or arc during erection.
 In most cases, the pain decreases over time, but the bend in the penis can remain a problem.
 Occasionally, milder forms of the disease will resolve spontaneously without causing significant pain or permanent bending.
 Overall, Peyronie's disease will resolve on its own between 5%-19% of the time.

 Some men with Peyronie's disease develop scar tissue elsewhere in the body, such as on the hand or foot.

 How Is Peyronie's Disease Diagnosed?

-First your doctor will talk to you and ask about any circumstances, such as injury, that may have occurred prior to symptoms appearing.
+First, your doctor will talk to you and ask about any circumstances, such as injury, that may have occurred prior to symptoms appearing.
 Your doctor can feel the hardened tissue caused by the disease during an exam, although sometimes it is necessary to do the exam with the penis erect.
 In some cases where the doctor's exam does not confirm Peyronie's disease, or in cases where the condition develops rapidly, your doctor may perform a biopsy.
-A biopsy involves removing tissue from the affected area for exam in a lab.
+A biopsy involves removing tissue from the affected area to be examined in a lab.